elandahl/elandahl.github.io/_posts/2018-1-1-IRL-Training.md

 ---
 layout: post
-title: Maker Space training workshops this week
+title: Maker Space training workshops Winter Quarter
 ---

 *Get trained and authorized to use equipment at the IRL*